 To that effect, we’ve crafted several how-to guides on the best ways to pack like the professionals here at Cassidy’s.
-You can view all of our guides here: we have packing tips for everything from clothes to books to the most fragile items!
+You can view all of our packing guides here: we have packing tips for everything from how to pack clothes to how to pack books to how to pack the most fragile items!

 Don’t have the time to pack, or want the convenience of having professional help?
 Cassidy’s has a team of expert packers that can do as much or as little as you want.

 Cassidy’s has been moving for well over 100 years.
 With that kind of expertise, we can make your move easy and stress-free, so you can focus on this exciting new milestone.